doga/lume_langdata/README.md

 ## Lume project directory structure

 lume_langdata assumes that your [Lume project's source directory](https://lume.land/docs/configuration/config-file/#src) contains one directory for each language.
 The directory name must be a [ISO 639-1 language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes). lume_langdata will ignore directories with a non-conforming name.
+Note that the names of the language directories must be lower-cased.

 For example, if your source directory contains the following directories and files: